ysasaki/p5-envdir/README.md

         }
     }

+    # If you set the clean option,
+    # removes all current %ENV and set PATH=/bin:/usr/bin.
+    # This behavior is the same as envdir(8).
+    use EnvDir -autoload, -clean;

+    # in function style
+    use EnvDir 'envdir', -clean;

+    # OO style
+    use EnvDir;
+    my $envdir = EnvDir->new( clean => 1 );

 # DESCRIPTION

 EnvDir is a module like envdir(8).
-But this module does not reset all environments, updates only the value that file exists.
+But this module does not reset all environments by default, updates only the value that file exists.
+If you want to reset all environment variables, you can use the `-clean` option.

 # COPYRIGHT AND LICENSE